Philgriswold/frontend-capstone/README.md

 ### Technology used

-"The Ramenator" uses React, reactstrap, and bootstrap technologies
+"The Ramenator" uses React, reactstrap, and bootstrap technologies.

 ### MVP